 Well-designed cycling infrastructure results in more cyclists, a cleaner environment, and a more livable, prosperous city.

 The best cycling network is an integrated network that connects neighbourhoods to major routes and the destinations people want to go.

 The City invest in protected bicycle lanes on major routes.
 Such routes will result in more cyclists (and thus fewer cars and less wear-and-tear on roads), healthier citizens, and more prosperous local businesses and communities, and so will, in fact, save public money in the long term.

-Link protected lanes to quiet neighbour-hood routes and the TVP through intersections designed to make all users safe
+Link protected lanes to quiet neighbourhood routes and the Thames Valley Parkway through intersections designed to make all users safe.

-City Council appoint a “cycling Czar” to develop and implement such a cycling plan
+City Council appoint a representative to develop and implement such a cycling plan.

-Lower speed limits and other traffic-calming measures on side streets to makes routes safe for cyclists and pedestrians.
+Lower speed limits and other traffic-calming measures on side streets to make routes safe for cyclists and pedestrians.

 Employers provide secure bike parking and develop incentives to encourage their employees to cycle to work.